Impactful careers for biology degree graduates

 Public health roles can be found in a wide array of organization types, like governments, NGOs, think tanks, universities, and multilateral institutions such as the World Health Organization (WHO).

-A biology degree is a good first step for a career in public health.
-One reason is that biology majors can apply their scientific knowledge to understanding how various factors influence health, and can work to develop evidence-based interventions and policies that help improve public health outcomes.
 Some research-focused roles within public health, such as epidemiology, might require a relevant postgraduate degree, and some jobs may require a specific master’s in public health (or related subject).
 Fortunately, an undergraduate degree in biology (and biomedicine especially) will make you eligible for most of these postgraduate degrees.

 How much impact could you have?

 However, there is quite a lot of variance within public health.
-Many roles – particularly those focused on people in high-income countries – are likely not to be focused on the most pressing health issues because these countries tend to already have robust public health systems.
+Many roles, particularly those focused on people in high-income countries, are likely not to be focused on the most pressing health issues because these countries tend to already have robust public health systems.

 Because of this, public health roles within low- and middle-income countries are likely to allow for particularly large amounts of positive impact.
-Health problems are typically much more serious and widespread here than in high-income countries, and there are a variety of effective public health interventions, such as regulating dangerous substances or improving air quality, which could significantly help high numbers of people.
+Health problems are typically much more serious and widespread here than in high-income countries, and there are a variety of effective public health interventions, such as regulating dangerous substances or improving air quality, which could significantly help large numbers of people.
 Public health jobs within the field of biosecurity may also be a highly promising option within the public health field.

 Public health salary

-Prioritization researcher
+Prioritization research

 Prioritization researchers use tools from a range of disciplines – spanning economics, philosophy, and mathematics – to help work out what the world’s most pressing problems are, as well as the best ways of tackling them.
 These researchers work in nonprofits, think tanks, and sometimes government.